Comparison of Anomaly Detectors: Context Matters: Introduction

 The paper is organized as follows.
-The next section briefly describes tested generative deep models and puts them into three main categories: generative flows, autoencoder-based models, and models based on the generative adversarial networks.
-Sec.~\ref{sec:experimentalsetup} details the datasets, different approaches to selection of hyper-parameters, and other design decisions in the experimental setup.
+First, the anomaly detection contexts that had the greatest influence on the outcome of our experiments are defined.
+Second, there is a brief theoretical overview of the tested generative deep models and other methods.
+Sec.~\ref{sec:experimentalsetup} details the datasets, different approaches to the selection of hyper-parameters, and other design decisions in the experimental setup.
 Next, the experimental section discusses the experimental results and lessons we have learned.
-We summarize the paper with a recommendation to practitioners and our view of the weaknesses of the field.
+We summarize the paper with a recommendation to practitioners and our suggestions for future work.